 On February 24, 2016, a new Suez Canal shipping lane was inaugurated by the canal’s authority.
 The new line is parallel to Port Said and effectively lowers canal transition times.
 It allows vessels to sail in both directions and increases the containership traffic.

 In 2015, the canal was expanded at the cost of USD 8,5 billion.
 However, the low crude oil price now allows cargo ships to avoid paying the costly Suez Canal transition prices (USD 465,000 on average) by taking the long way around South Africa instead.

-Between October 2015 and February 2016, a total of 115 westbound cargo vessels loaded with goods from Asia to Northern Europe or USA took the around Africa route instead of transiting the canal.
+Between October 2015 and February 2016, a total of 115 westbound cargo vessels loaded with goods from Asia to Northern Europe or the USA took the around Africa route instead of transiting the canal.
 Statistics show that the South African route saves USD 235,000 on average per voyage.
 The Suez Canal Authority reported for 2015 an increased number of passing ships (17483 vessels, or 2% increase).
-The report also says a decreased number of bulk cargo (5,7%) and container cargo ships (3,1%).
-To compete with the falling oil prices, Suez Canal would need to cut transition prices by roughly 50%.
+The report also revealed decreased bulk cargoes (5,7%) and container cargo ships (3,1%).
+To compete with the falling oil prices, the Suez Canal needed to cut transition prices by roughly 50%.